Government Benefits for Special Needs: SSI, SSDI & Medicaid Coordination (2026)

 3. Get on waiver waitlists now if your child may need services — even if not today

-4. If your child is approaching 18, contact Social Security 2-3 months before their birthday and read our Life Planning guide
+5. If your child is approaching 18, read our Turning 18 guide and contact Social Security 2-3 months before their birthday

 The benefits system is frustrating by design.
 But the support it provides is real, and with the right planning tools — trusts, ABLE accounts, work incentives — you can maximize what your family receives without the constant fear of losing it.